-8. Florida is one of the only states where a Designation of Health Care Surrogate can take effect immediately upon signing, you do not have to wait for incapacity.
+8. Florida is one of the few states where a Designation of Health Care Surrogate can take effect immediately upon signing, you do not have to wait for incapacity.
 Combined with the Living Will, this is your front door for hospital and care-facility decision-making.

 The just-diagnosed 30-day playbook